Blistered Green Beans

 This post may contain affiliate links.
 Please read my disclosure policy.

 This easy recipe calls for fresh green beans and just 5 minutes under your oven’s broiler.
 Tossed with a garlic, chili, and caper oil, the blistered beans are irresistible!
 This is one of the simplest and most delicious ways to prepare fresh green beans.

-When the first green beans arrived in our CSA, I immediately pulled up this recipe but, for whatever reason, took a different path: instead of cooking the beans in oil stovetop, I broiled them; and while the beans cooked, I infused a few tablespoons of oil in a small skillet with the same aromatics as BA: garlic, capers, and crushed red pepper flakes.
+When the first fresh green beans arrived in our CSA, I immediately pulled up an old Bon Appetit recipe, but took a different path: instead of deep-frying the beans in oil stovetop, I broiled them; and while the beans cooked, I infused a few tablespoons of oil in a small skillet with garlic, capers, and crushed red pepper flakes.